Azure-Samples/open-liberty-on-aro/guides/howto-deploy-java-openliberty-app.md

 Follow the instructions in these two tutorials and then return here to continue.

 1. Create the cluster by following the steps in [Create an Azure Red Hat OpenShift 4 cluster](/azure/openshift/tutorial-create-cluster).
+   > [!NOTE]
-Though the "Get a Red Hat pull secret" step is labeled as optional, it is required for this article.
+   > Though the "Get a Red Hat pull secret" step is labeled as optional, **it is required for this article**.
 The pull secret enables your Azure Red Dat OpenShift cluster to find the Open Liberty operator.
-   > [!NOTE]
+   >
-   > If you plan to run memory-intensive applications on the cluster, pecify the proper virtual machine size for the worker nodes using the `--worker-vm-size` parameter.
+   > If you plan to run memory-intensive applications on the cluster, specify the proper virtual machine size for the worker nodes using the `--worker-vm-size` parameter.
 For example, `Standard_E4s_v3` is the minimum virtual machine size to install the Elasticsearch Operator on a cluster.
 Refer to the following for further details:
    > * [Azure CLI to create a cluster](https://docs.microsoft.com/cli/azure/aro?view=azure-cli-latest#az-aro-create)
    > * [Supported virtual machine sizes for memory optimized](/azure/openshift/support-policies-v4#memory-optimized)
    > * [Prerequisites to install the Elasticsearch Operator](https://docs.openshift.com/container-platform/4.3/logging/cluster-logging-deploying.html#cluster-logging-deploy-eo-cli_cluster-logging-deploying)

 2. Connect to the cluster by following the steps in [Connect to an Azure Red Hat OpenShift 4 cluster](/azure/openshift/tutorial-connect-cluster).
-The steps from "Install the OpenShift CLI" onward are not required for this article.
+Be sure to follow the steps in "Install the OpenShift CLI" because we will use the `oc` command later in this article.

 ## Install the Open Liberty Open Shift Operator